Alex Karaban’s career-high 26 points leads No. 5 UConn to 101-63 rout of Arkansas-Pine Bluff

-Tristen Newton scored 16 points, Cam Spencer had 15 and Donovan Clingan added 11 points and blocked three shots for the Huskies (9-1), who shot 56% from the floor and made 13 3-pointers.
+Tristen Newton scored 16 points, Cam Spencer had 15 and Donovan Clingan added 11 points and blocked three shots for the Huskies (9-1), who shot 56% from the floor.

 The game came in the midst of challenging stretch for UConn, which was coming off a loss at No. 2 Kansas and a win over No. 9 North Carolina at Madison Square Garden.
 The Huskies head back on the road this week for a game against No. 7 Gonzaga in Seattle.